 When a student takes a leave of absence they will return at the beginning of the month.
 In the case of a student receiving military orders that are less than 14 days, the LOA will be granted for the shorter period of time.
-This timeframe must be reflected on the student's military orders on a case-by-case basis, the school will also consider a LOA for a student who has experienced unforeseen circumstances.
+This timeframe must be reflected on the student's military orders.